pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english/part02_spark.md

 df = spark.read.option("as-of-timestamp", int(timestamp*1000)).format("iceberg").load("spark_catalog.CDE_WORKSHOP.CAR_SALES_{}".format(username))
 ```

-* Lines 193-197: You can query Iceberg table by selecting only data that has changed between two points in time or two snaphots.
+* Lines 193-197: You can query Iceberg table by selecting only data that has changed between two points in time or two snapshots.
 This is referred to as an "Iceberg Incremental Read".

 ```
 spark.read\